versx/iOSDyldIntegrityBypass/README.md

 You have a cracked/decrypted binary, you injected your tweak, but the application crashes on launch.
 Check out your devices crash log.
 If the crash log show's the main thread never makes it past `_dyld_start`, guess what!?
 Dyld is killing you!?

 ### What is Dyld doing?
-Thankfully Dyld's source, like much of Apple's packages, is open and available directly via apple at either. https://github.com/opensource-apple or https://opensource.apple.com.
+Thankfully the source for dyld, like much of Apple's work, is open and available via apple directly at either, https://github.com/opensource-apple or https://opensource.apple.com.
 This repo isn't to break down how dyld operates, but it is HIGHLY recommended you become familiar with the process flow for opening and executing a binary of iOS systems if you want to have a proper understanding of how it flags you, and why this bypass works.

 Pay attention to `ImageLoaderMachO.h` and trace back through dyld's source to get a good idea of what's going on.